cfrangosqca/cfrangos/index.md

 ![Image](missingimage.png)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because:
+Scribble Bot is a prototype of one of the ideas that I developed.
+It sucessfully fufills its purpose and aim.

 ### Related project 7 ###
 *Insert name of project*